siddharthsingh025/RestaurantManagment_API/README.md

     - DataBase used : MongoDb - noSQL database
     - Authentication :JWT
     - Testing : PostMan , TablePlus
-    - Deployment : docker compose , railway cloud
+    - Deployment : docker compose , can be deployed in any cloud providers

 # Testing